How Kelsea Ballerini Went From Keith Urban's Biggest Fan to Biggest Opening Act

 But long before she became a Grammy nominee and had 1.2 million followers on Instagram, the 24-year-old was just a girl with a musical dream.

-In fact, she once was just a kid hanging out behind barricades outside the CMT Music Awards hoping to catch a glimpse of Keith.
+In fact, she once was just a teenager hanging out behind barricades outside the CMT Music Awards hoping to catch a glimpse of Keith.

 Fast-forward to today and Kelsea has not only met one of her biggest musical idols.
 She's also serving as his opening act as the Graffiti U World Tour kicks off tonight.